mkhaled87/pFaces-AMYTISS/README.md

 # **AMYTISS**: Parallel Automated Controller Synthesis for Large-scale Stochastic Systems

+> **Note:** This tool works on top of the demo version of pFaces.
+If you face any LICENSE issues (e.g., expired license), install the latest version of pFaces or use the latest license file from the latest demo version of pFaces.
+Latest demo version of pFaces can always be found [here](https://github.com/parallall/pFaces/releases).

 Stochastic control systems are recently used to model and analyze various safety-critical systems such as traffic networks and self-driving cars.
 **AMYTISS** is introduced as a software tool, implemented as a kernel on top of the acceleration ecosystem [pFaces](http://www.parallall.com/pfaces), for designing correct-by-construction controllers of stochastic discrete-time systems.